miladyboy/wingman/tasks/Tasks.md

 - [x] Fix automatic deploy de Render. *code-quality*
 - [x] Add running the E2E tests to the git push *code-quality*
 - [x] Register for the apple store
+- [x] The mobile icon for new chat should be the same in the sidebar as in the top right.